 BIO

-Diane Chi Hong is a practicing artist and architect working in the United States.
-She studied fine arts at the Fiorello LaGuardia High School of the Arts in New York City and architecture at Cornell University and Columbia University.
+Diane Chi Hong is a practicing artist and architect working in Austin, Texas.
+She studied visual arts at the Fiorello LaGuardia High School of the Arts in New York City and architecture at Cornell University and Columbia University.

 EDUCATION